weefbellington/screenplay/README.md

 you to construct the following objects:

 1. The `Screenplay.Director` object: binds to your activity and main view.
-2. The `Screenplay` object: acts as a controller for your navigation flow.
+2. The `Screenplay` object: acts as a controller for your navigation logic.
 3. The `Flow` object: main navigation interface

 To ensure that your scene stack survives configuration changes, these objects should be stored